dimitri/pgloader/docs/src/mysql.md

-# Migrating from MySQL with pgloader
+# Migrating from MySQL to PostgreSQL

 If you want to migrate your data over to [PostgreSQL](http://www.postgresql.org) from MySQL then pgloader is the tool